-If you’ve ever wanted to engage an introvert in conversation you may have found it hard.
-Perhaps you want the introvert in your team to speak up more, so you wonder how to engage introverts.
+If you’ve ever wondered how to engage in conversation with an introvert in conversation you may been stumped.
+Perhaps you want the introverts in your team to speak up more and wonder how to engage introverts.
 Maybe you’re in a meeting and know the introvert has something great to say – but are not sure how to start them talking.

 What’s an introvert?

 Introvert tend to be happy spending time on their own and are often energised by doing so.
 Introverts often find the ‘noise’ of random conversations (especially when there are several going on at once) draining of their energy.
 So they’ll often avoid the very conversations you want them to engage in!

 Why don’t introverts jump straight into conversations?

-Introverts often don’t like joining in with what they perceive as irrelevant discussion and they tend to process thoughts before speaking (internal processing).
+Introverts tend not to join in with, what they perceive as irrelevant discussion, also they tend to process thoughts before speaking (internal processing).
 This internal processing “gap” can lead many to think the introvert doesn’t have anything to say, it can also lead an introvert to feel slightly ashamed.
 Most introverts avoid discussions where big egos are being thrown around and the subject is (effectively) egotistical “willie waving“.
-If you want to engage introverts in conversation, you’re more likely to get a good response if you’re aware of their preferences.
+If you want to engage introverts in conversation, you’re more likely to get a good response if you understand internal processing, “people energy” and introvert preferences.

 - Ask for their help, perhaps with a couple of relevant and structured questions.
 This will help an introvert see the purpose of their contribution.